dashbitco/nimble_pool/README.md

   @doc ~S"""
   Executes a given command against a port kept by the pool.

-  First we start the pool of ports:
+  First we start a pool of ports:

       iex> child = {NimblePool, worker: {PortPool, :cat}, name: PortPool}
       iex> Supervisor.start_link([child], strategy: :one_for_one)

-  Now we can run commands against the ports of the pool:
+  Now we can run commands against the ports in the pool:

       iex> PortPool.command(PortPool, "hello\n")
       "hello\n"